Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 Problem 1: high exit and bounce rates on your checkout page

-Tools that can help: Session Replay and Voice of Customer
+Tools that can help: Session Replay, and Voice of Customer (VoC)

 Problem 2: a low conversion rate on a landing page

 What you want to learn: are users seeing the information they need?
-Is the CTA button accessible and visible on all devices?
+Is the call-to-action (CTA) button accessible and visible on all devices?
 Are the message and CTA appealing?

 🔥 Pro tip: once you identify which insights matter to you, add them to a checklist to mark off as you evaluate behavior analytics tool options.

-2. How can you enrich your web analytics data with insights from a behavior analytics tool?
+2. How can you enrich web analytics with behavior analytics?

 Web analytics tools like Google Analytics or Mixpanel give you quantitative data about what happens on your website or app through metrics like traffic source, conversion rate, bounce and exit rate, and session duration.